Authentic-Intelligence-Labs/headless-data-governance/README.md

 **Headless Governance** means decoupling the *Definition* (your business rules) from the *Tool* (Tableau, Power BI, etc.).
 ODGS acts as the compilation layer that transforms abstract logic into tool-native code.

+### Authentic vs. Artificial Intelligence

+We believe AI is only as good as the rules you give it.

+- **Artificial Intelligence** guesses the answer based on probability
+- **Authentic Intelligence** knows the answer based on codified human expertise

+ODGS captures the *Authentic Intelligence* of your domain experts—the nuances, the exceptions, the business rules—and codifies them into a standard that AI can respect.

+> **"The Table Format War is over.
+The Semantic War has just begun.
+Don't build another silo.
+Build on the Standard."**

 ![ODGS Protocol Architecture](https://res.cloudinary.com/drsprx7wk/image/upload/v1764513291/headless-architecure_ilnqfx.png)
 ---